yuewuo/micro-blossom/src/cpu/embedded/README.md

 It generates executable binary under `target/riscv32i-unknown-none-elf/(release|debug)/embedded_blossom`.
 Note that the linker script is provided at `riscv-memory.x` and user can modify it according to their hardware.

-## Processing System of Xilinx FPGAs
+## PS of Xilinx FPGAs

-A Xilinx SoC usually comes with a PS that combines APUs (application processor) and RPUs (real-time processor).
+A Xilinx SoC usually comes with a PS (processing system) that combines APUs (application processor) and RPUs (real-time processor).
 The APU is either Arm Cortex A53 (Ultrascale+) or A72 (Versal) and the RPU is Arm Cortex R5(F).
 The APUs, regardless of its model, runs the same `aarch64` architecture, while the RPUs are `armv7r` architecture.